 Not surprisingly, centrally enforced rules do not make anyone smarter.
 If anything, the result of additional rules has been just the opposite, as plan sponsors and participants are now bearing increased compliance costs and have replaced what little individual initiative they had left to become more informed investors with a desire to adhere to the rules of a one-size fits all bureaucratic system.
 Consequently, plan sponsors and participants now have a false sense of security, while retirement plan providers continue to increase their fees, enjoy protection from competition, and keep consumers in a state of ignorance.
 In addition, regulators are far removed from the needs and concerns of participants, and for this reason, cannot possibly create a regulatory structure that works in participants’ favor.
 On the contrary, this vertically integrated structure serves to do nothing more than strengthen the partnership between regulators and large providers to the point where regulators have become beholden to the interests of the industry they claim to be regulating.
 This partnership is not indicative of capitalism, but rather a system called corporatism, which, as Ron Paul has pointed out, is “ a system where businesses are nominally in private hands, but are in fact controlled by the government.
 In a corporatist state, government officials often act in collusion with their favored business interests to design polices that give those interests a monopoly position, to the detriment of both competitors and consumers.”

 To expound upon Ron Paul and what he stands for, he brought the message of capitalism to the national stage in a way that no other person ever has, and helped distinguish between a pure capitalist system and the crony capitalism we have now which does not even remotely resemble a free market economy.
 For these accomplishments, I credit him for spurring an intellectual revolution that helped provide me with the resources to expose the retirement plan industry as a racket.
 I also credit Murray Rothbard, an economist and historian who strongly influenced Ron Paul’s thinking.
-I do not know exactly why Ron Paul gravitated more towards Rothbard rather than other great thinkers of his time, but I suspect he shared a similar aversion to the hypocrisy of coercive rules and admired the personal integrity Rothbard displayed in consistently condemning governmental abuses of power and all forms of central planning.
+I do not know exactly why Ron Paul gravitated more towards Rothbard rather than other great thinkers of his time, but I suspect he shared a similar aversion to coercive rules and admired the personal integrity Rothbard displayed in consistently condemning governmental abuses of power and all forms of central planning.
 Because of his ideas, Rothbard gained the nickname “The Enemy of the State” as he served as the greatest threat to those in power.
 His ideas pose so great a threat that he has largely been excluded from history, which is why few if any people have heard his name – even those who have studied economics.
-And in a recent Fox News interview with Whole Foods CEO John Mackey, for example, Mackey remarked: “I began to read widely and I read a number of free market economists like Frederick Hayek and Ludwig Von Mises and Murray Rothbard and I discovered that these explanations of the world worked a lot better than the philosophy I had previously
+And in a Fox News interview with Whole Foods CEO and author of Conscious Capitalism John Mackey, for example, Mackey remarked: “I began to read widely and I read a number of free market economists like Frederick Hayek and Ludwig Von Mises and Murray Rothbard and I discovered that these explanations of the world worked a lot better than the philosophy I had previously

 In summary, centralized and politically driven systems attract unscrupulous individuals because they reward dishonest practices while making the path to success more difficult for honest people who wish to expose the truth.
 Only decentralized, non-coercive systems and the understanding that these types of systems alone, based upon voluntary and mutually beneficial exchanges, are capable of encouraging honest behavior and helping plan sponsors and participants effectively deal with the challenges of a complex investment marketplace.
 A system where information is equally available to buyers and sellers will necessarily make people less gullible and much more discriminating in their investment decisions.
 Participants will become much less likely to believe retirement plan providers’ sales pitches without understanding all of the details.
 To put these systems in place, we don’t need more coercive rules.
 We simply need more freedom.